sav-che/TL-2/Authors/Stevenson, John Albert {std. J.A. Stevenson}.md

-> [!cite] BHL link: this entry starts at [page 919](https://www.biodiversitylibrary.org/item/104077#page/933/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 919](https://www.biodiversitylibrary.org/page/33334058) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Stevenson, John Albert (1890-1979), American mycologist; studied forestry at the University of Minnesota, B.S. ib.
 1912, assistant ib.
 1912-1913; plant pathologist in Puerto Rico 1913-1918; pathology inspector Federal Horticultural Board, Washington, D.C.
 1919-1925; in charge of foreign agricultural exploration USDA 1925-1927, with the National Fungus Collections at Beltville, Md.
-1927-1960; in retirement at Beltsville from 1960-1979. (*J.A.
-Stevenson*).
+1927-1960; in retirement at Beltsville from 1960-1979.
+**Abbreviated name**: *J.A.
+Stevenson*

 #### Herbarium and types